 What is a Series LLC?

-LLC is an acronym for limited liability company.
-An LLC can exist in the form of a series LLC or a regular LLC.
+An LLC (limited liability company) can exist in the form of a series LLC or a regular LLC.

 In a series LLC, the organization’s articles of formation permit infinite divisions of operations, assets and membership interests into distinct series.
 The series function like completely separate businesses with distinct names, accounting records and bank accounts.